lidofinance/lido-frontend-template/DOCS.md

 CSP_REPORT_URI=https://app.lido.fi/api/csp-report
 ```

-These variables are passed to `serverRuntimeConfig` in `next.config.js` and then with the help of the `next-secure-header` npm package are transformed into a proper `Content-Security-Header` in [utils/withCSP](/utils//withCsp.ts), which is shipped to the client on each request.
+These variables are passed to `serverRuntimeConfig` in `next.config.js` and then with the help of the [`next-secure-headers`](https://www.npmjs.com/package/next-secure-headers) npm package are transformed into a proper `Content-Security-Header` in [utils/withCSP](/utils//withCsp.ts), which is shipped to the client on each request.

 Learn more about `Content-Security-Policy` on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).